zhumeisongsong/timeline-resume/src/index.md

 ## 🎨 Goals & Vision

-With over 10 years of experience in designing and developing web applications, I enjoy solving challenging problems, building robust systems(scalable, maintainable, and performant), and working with team to create software that truly helps users.

 **What I Want to Achieve:**

+I'm a software engineer with over 10 years of experience in designing and developing web applications.
+Mainly I do front-end development (React), but I also have experience in back-end development (Node.js).

+I enjoy solving challenging problems, building easy to change and maintainable systems, and working with team to create software that truly helps users.

 I not only want to complete specific tasks like pages or APIs, but also want to dive deeper into software architecture:

 - Resolving technical debt
-- System performance
+- System performance data visualization and improvement
 - Managing Complexity Across Multiple Services

 **Approach:**